Nearsoft/jobs/readme.md

 </details>

 ## DevOps Engineer

 <details><summary>Read more</summary>

 ⭐️

-This DevOps will work collaboratively with software engineering to build CI/CD deploy pipelines and operate highly-scalable, efficient immutable Linux based systems.
+This DevOps will work in collaboration with software engineering to build CI/CD deploy pipelines and operate highly-scalable, efficient immutable Linux based systems.
 You will drive and deliver against containerization and automation standards, while streamlining operations and processes.
 In addition, the qualified candidate will triage and resolve complex issues effectively in large scale, production AWS environments

 ### Required Skills